Yixiao-Song/VeriScore/README.md

     * `model`: name of model generate response
     * `prompt_source`: name of dataset provide `question` like FreshQA
 * `model_name`: Name of model used for claim extraction. `gpt-4-0125-preview` by default.
+* `use_external_model`: If specified, it uses your custom model instead model used by API call.
+We use Unsloth to inference from specified model.
+False by default.

 output:
 ```dictionary
  {